How to: Recover data from LinkStation and TeraStation Duo

 - The file system is unreadable:

 If you run a scan for at least partial file system reconstruction, you'll get a more precise result.
-If the recovered files have valid contents, it is a JBOD or RAID1 configuration, if file contents are invalid, this is RAID0.
+If the recovered files have valid content, it is a JBOD or RAID 1 configuration, if file contents are invalid, this is RAID 0.

 For SPAN (JBOD):

-- Check the contents of the "share" folder on the first drive;
+- Check the content of the "share" folder on the first drive;

 - If the folder contains files, all of them can be opened using the hexadecimal preview tool of UFS Explorer;